 Examples of Common TPD Claim Situations

 Permanent Injury or Illness | When a permanent injury or illness results in an inability to work, you could claim TPD entitlements.
-This includes physical injuries like limb loss, spinal injuries including paralysis, and recognised mental illnesses like depression and anxiety. |
+This includes physical injuries like: • Limb loss • Spinal injuries, including paralysis • Recognised mental illnesses like depression and anxiety. |

-Hospital Isolation | If you are hospitalised due to a long-term illness or injury that stops you from working, you can win your TPD payout. |
+Hospital Isolation | You can win your TPD payout if you are hospitalised due to a long-term illness or injury that stops you from working. |

-Tips for Maximising Your TPD Claim
+Tips for Maximising Your TPD Insurance Claim

 When seeking to maximise your TPD claim, remember a few essential tips.